Tricks and patterns to deal with latency

 Boss Room's actions uses a server authoritative model.
 The client sends inputs (mouse clicks for the character's destination) and the server sends back positions.
 This way, every features in the world are on the same world time.
 If the Boss charges and bumps you, you'll see your character fly away as soon as the boss touches you, not pass through you and then see you fly away.

-Boss Room being a coop game, it could have been implemented with Client authority.
-However, players would have seen issues with syncing with the Boss charge for example.
+Boss Room, being a coop game, it might have benefited from using client authority.
+However, players would have seen issues with syncing with the Boss charge, for example.
 The server driven Boss would charge your client driven client.
-Mixing authority with server driven AIs and client driven players could easily have become a mess.
+Mixing authority with server driven AIs and client driven players can easily have become a mess.

 Rule of thumb: A good way to think about your game architecture at first is to have your game server authoritative by default and make exceptions for reactivity when security and consistency allows it.